Carolyn C. Perrucci: Career

 In 1990, Perrucci received the Aida Tomeh distinguished service award from the North Central Sociological Association.
 In 1991, she was given the Violet Haas recognition award from the Council on the Status of Women at Purdue University and was honored with the outstanding teaching award from the school's department of sociology and anthropology.
 From 1992 to 1998, she was the associate dean of the Purdue University Graduate School.
 In 1997, Purdue's School of Liberal Arts recognized Perrucci as a distinguished alumna.
 The women's studies department endowed an undergraduate achievement award in her name.
 She headed the department from 1998 to 2003.

 Personal life

-Cummings married sociologist Robert Perrucci, and by 2003 they had a daughter and a son She is the niece of former Secretary of State of Tennessee James H. Cummings.
+Cummings married sociologist Robert Perrucci.
+The couple have a daughter and a son.
+She is the niece of former Secretary of State of Tennessee James H. Cummings.